 - * TunnelTalk reference below.

-Workers dwarfed by a giant 17.48m diameter Hitachi EPBM
+Workers dwarfed by a 17.48m diameter Hitachi EPBM

-- For all projects promoted, that push at existing technological boundaries, the industry as a whole must stay united in its support and overall determination to take the possibilities to the next level.
+- For all proposed projects that push at existing technological boundaries the industry as a whole must stay united in its support and overall determination to take the possibilities to the next level.

 - Join the discussion via the TunnelTalk Feedback facility.

 Mega-EPBM for Italian highway tunnel - TunnelTalk, September 2016

 Sparvo mega-TBM system available for new project - TunnelTalk, September 2014